jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 ```

 ## Find and normalize the 'marginal notation' and Italian summary lines
 Now that we have a python dictionary to work with, rather than a list of lines of text, we're not bound to work in document order.
 Once we have a data structure like that, we can iterate through each of the charter dictionaries and look at the lines in the text field by index number.
 We can do that with a loop like the one below.
 In all cases, the first line of each charter's text field should be the Italian summary as we have insured above.
 The second line in MOST cases, represents a kind of marginal notation usually ended by the ']' character (which OCR misreads a lot).
-We have to find the cases that do not meet this criterion, supply or correct the missing ']', and in the cases where there is no marginal notation I've supplied "no marginal]" The following script will print the charter number and first two lines of the text field for those charters that do not meet these criteria.
+We have to find the cases that do not meet this criterion, supply or correct the missing ']', and in the cases where there is no marginal notation I've supplied "no marginal]" in my working text.
+The following script will print the charter number and first two lines of the text field for those charters that do not meet these criteria.

 ```python
 for ch in charters: